-- This time we use SELECT FOR UPDATE, so that no other process will be able to enter this block for this row at the same time.
+SELECT FOR UPDATE, so that no other process will be able to enter this block for the filtered record at the same time.

-- We set a flag that ensures that this record will no longer be found by the
+After processing we set a flag that ensures that this record will no longer be found by the

 The result is that we guarantee each record gets processed at most once.

-Making sure you read the notes for select_for_update and use of parameter as appropriate.
+Make sure you read the notes for select_for_update and use

 For trying multiple times, we could: